 Deck Jets Surrounding the Pool

 These deck jets are on all sides of the pool, creating a very cool effect when they light up at night.
 Kudos to Creative Masters in Lincoln Park, New Jersey for this design.

 Spillovers like this one from the spa to the main pool can be a great accent.
 This is a more contemporary design I did recently.

 Here’s another spa spillover, this time with more natural stone landscaping.

 A modern, more elegant take on scuppers using some poolside concrete pedestals.
 Created by Bianchi Designs out in Scottsdale, Arizona.

 This scupper spans the entire deck area, creating a nice water wall into the pool.
 Thanks to Creative Environments for this photo.

-Any other ideas that we missed?
-Let us know!
-Be sure to check out all of our favorite pool design concepts as well.
+Any other ideas that I missed?
+Let me know!
+Be sure to check out all of my favorite pool design concepts as well.

 Need a Pool Builder?

 We partner with HomeAdvisor to help you find the best swimming pool contractors in your area.
 Compare quotes for free from fully vetted pool builders.